rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## IDFA tracking

-The SDK automatically tracks the [advertising identifier (IDFA)](https://developer.apple.com/reference/adsupport/asidentifiermanager) by default but you can still disable it by setting RAnalyticsManager::shouldTrackAdvertisingIdentifier to `false`:
+The SDK automatically tracks the [advertising identifier (IDFA)](https://developer.apple.com/reference/adsupport/asidentifiermanager) by default but you can still disable it by setting `shouldTrackAdvertisingIdentifier` to `false`:

 ```swift
 AnalyticsManager.shared().shouldTrackAdvertisingIdentifier = false